Orbital-Selective Spin Texture and its Manipulation in a Topological Insulator

 Topological insulators represent a new quantum state of matter which are insulating in their bulk interior but metallic on the topologically protected edge or surface states\cite{Fu1,Qi1,Hasan1}.
 In the conducting surface state of the three-dimensional topological insulators, the electron spin is locked to its crystal momentum, forming a unique helical spin texture\cite{Qi1}.
 Such a unique spin texture can suppress electron backscattering because of the protection of the time reversal symmetry, thus making the surface state robust against external perturbations\cite{Haijun1,Chaoyu}.
 Topological insulators are therefore promising for applications in spin-related electronics.
-The nontrivial spin texture of topological insulators has been intensively explored theoretically \cite{Fu2,Basak}, and the spin-momentum locking has been demonstrated by a number of experiments\cite{Hsieh,Souma,Xu,Pan,Jozwiak,miyamoto,Lanzara}.
-It was very recently proposed that the spin texture can be coupled with the orbital texture in topological insulators, which may be directly tested by spin- and angle-resolved photoemission spectroscopy (SARPES) together with polarization-variable light source\cite{Haijun2}.
-Such a spin-orbital locking can provide new insight on the spin texture formation and paves a way for light manipulation on the orbital-selective spin textures in topological insulators.
+The nontrivial spin texture of topological insulators has been intensively explored theoretically\cite{Zhangwei,Fu2,Basak,Louie}, and the spin-momentum locking has been demonstrated by a number of experiments\cite{Hsieh,Souma,Xu,Pan,Jozwiak,miyamoto}.
+On the other hand, caution should be taken in the interpretation of spin-resolved photoemission results on topological insulators because of the strong spin-orbit coupling and the spin-dependent transition matrix element effects involved in the photoemission process.
+It has been shown that the detected spin texture of photoelectrons can be completely different from that of the initial states\cite{Park,Lanzara}.
+It was suggested that the usually accepted spin-conservation scenario for the spin-resolved photoemission may become invalid in these materials\cite{Lanzara}.
+Meanwhile, it was proposed very recently that the spin texture may be coupled with the orbital texture in topological insulators, which can only be examined directly by spin- and angle-resolved photoemission spectroscopy (SARPES) combined with polarization-variable light source\cite{Haijun2}.
+Such a new spin-orbital locking picture, if proved, can provide new insight on the spin texture formation and paves a way for light manipulation on the orbital-selective spin textures in topological insulators.